ayhankrali/SOLID-Principles/README.md

 Prevents code bloat and interface pollution
 Improves code maintainability and readability
-Enables clients to depend only on the interfaces they need Example
+Enables clients to depend only on the interfaces they need
-We will provide an example where the ISP is applied to separate large interfaces into smaller, more cohesive ones.